kaiwolfram/kaiwolfram.github.io/content/projects/xpub-balance.md

     -V, --version    Prints version information

 OPTIONS:
     -e, --esplora <esplora>     Use a specific Esplora URL [default: https://blockstream.info/api/] -n <n>                      Total number of indexes to check.
-Each index has two addresses: a receive and a change address.
-Relevant for the total balance calculation [default: 100]
+Each index has two addresses: a receive and a change address Relevant for the total balance calculation [default: 100]

 ARGS:
     <xpub>     Extended public key of your wallet account.
 Either xpub, ypub or zpub